XSD type and element substitution for SOAP connectors

-When you create a SOAP connector, support for XSD type and element substitution enables the Connector and Metadata Accelerator to generate classes with dynamic directed inheritance and linked map rules when the Accelerator runs against a WSDL file that references a compatible external XSD document.
+When you create a SOAP connector, support for XSD type and element substitution enables the Connector and Metadata wizard to generate classes with dynamic directed inheritance.
+The wizard also generates linked map rules when the wizard runs against a WSDL file that references a compatible external XSD document.

 XML substitution components in a WSDL or XML schema

-For type substitution, a linked XSD file contains an abstract base type and and several extension elements.
+For type substitution, a linked XSD file contains an abstract base type and several extension elements.

 For element substitution, substitutable elements contain a substitutionGroup attribute.

-Alteration of the Connector and Metadata Accelerator output by XML substitution components
+Alteration of the Connector and Metadata wizard output by XML substitution components

 In this example, the PersonalInfoBaseType complex type is an abstract type, which means that it is substituted by other types.
 The NameInfoType complex type is one of the substitutable types.
 The <xsd:extension> tag specifies PersonalInfoBaseType as the base.

-In PRPC, the inheritance of the NameInfoType is similar to what is displayed in the following figure:
+In Pega Platform, the inheritance of the NameInfoType is similar to what is displayed in the following figure:

 This element is substituted by a corresponding element in each substitute class, as shown in the following figure: